ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Playlists media is present in (titles)

+!!! info ""
-> List of playlists that the Plex item is present in.
+    List of playlists that the Plex item is present in.

 - Key: Plex.playlist_names
 - Availability: movies, shows, seasons, episodes